-Conservative Prime Minister Rishi Sunak’s announcement of a snap general election for July 4 has sparked a mad scramble by Britian’s pseudo-left groups to line up behind calls for a victory for Sir Keir Starmer’s Labour Party.
+Conservative Prime Minister Rishi Sunak’s announcement of a snap general election for July 4 has sparked a mad scramble by Britain’s pseudo-left groups to line up behind calls for a victory for Sir Keir Starmer’s Labour Party.

 The strident posturing of groups such as the Socialist Workers Party, Counterfire, the Socialist Party and the newly established Revolutionary Communist Party (formerly Socialist Appeal) as opponents of Starmer’s support for Israel’s genocide of the Palestinians in Gaza and his broader pro-business agenda has been stripped bare in a matter of days.